Meizu M9: Internal hardware

 The Meizu M9 features "Hummingbird" (S5PC110) SoC with 1 GHz ARM Cortex-A8 CPU and PowerVR 540 GPU along with 512 MB RAM, 8–16 GB internal flash memory, a 5-megapixel rear-facing camera and a 3.54-inch capacitive touchscreen display with 640x960 pixels resolution.
 The display resolution surpasses the resolution of previous Meizu M-series smartphones.
 The phone also has Bluetooth, Wi-Fi, and TV-out (HDMI 1.3) connectivity options.
-The Samsung S5PC110 SoC enables the Meizu M9 to play Full HD video.
+The Samsung S5PC110 SoC allows the Meizu M9 to play Full HD video.

 The Meizu M9 is similar to the iPhone 4 in a number of ways.
 They both have similar CPUs which are ARM Cortex A8-based; however, the Meizu M9 has the Samsung S5PC1110 SoC while the iPhone 4 has the Apple A4 SoC.
 Even the clock speed and phone internals are similar between the Meizu M9 and the Apple iPhone 4.